 Flora and Fauna

 Nepal is a small land-locked but diverse country in terms of flora and fauna, culture, language, and religion.
-The altitude of Nepal fields from the lowland of the Terai 60 meters above sea level (southern part of Nepal) to the highest summits in the world (summit of Everest 8848 mt).
+The altitude of Nepal fields from the lowland Terai 60 meters above sea level (southern part of Nepal) to the highest summits in the world (summit of Everest 8848 mt).

 Nepal has the most magnificent scenery in the world within the great diversity of flora and fauna.
 Its rich feature of diversity is incomparable elsewhere in the world.

 Between Nepal’s geographical limit, one may find every type of vegetation, from the treeless steppes of the Trans-Himalayan region.
-The birch, silver fir, larch and hemlock of the higher valleys to the oak, pine, and rhododendron of the medium altitudes and the large Sal and Sissau trees are in the southern parts or on lowland altitudes in Nepal.
+The birch, silver fir, larch, and hemlock of the higher valleys to the oak, pine, and rhododendron of the medium altitudes and the large Sal and Sissau trees are in the southern parts or on lowland altitudes in Nepal.

 Importance of flora and fauna in Nepal – flora and fauna introduction